Department Chair: Tracy Fulce, 847-376-7803 or email@example.com

 Course emphasizes importance of brand identity in the integrated marketing communications strategy.
 Content includes how to build a “valueadded” brand in today’s competitive market place; use of name, logo and corporate identity to create and market brand equity for a company.
 Students develop a brand building advertising plan incorporating traditional and new digital technologies.

 Course introduces a variety of social media and Web 2.0 concepts and tools from a business/ marketing perspective, including social networks, blogs, wikis, podcasts, and more.
 With an understanding of the tools, students will learn how to leverage them in order to support their business or career.

 Course meets special interest needs of marketing student sand local business organizations.
 Special topics will be offered for variable credit from one to three semester credit hours.
 Students may repeat MKT 290 up to three times on different topics for a maximum of nine semester credit hours.
+Fee Varies.
 Prerequisite may vary by topic.